Fen Osler Hampson

-Fen Osler Hampson is Chancellor's Professor at Carleton University and President of the World Refugee & Migration Council.
-He was a Distinguished Fellow and Director of Global Security Research at The Centre for International Governance Innovation.
-He is Co-Director of the Global Commission on Internet Governance.
+Fen Osler Hampson is Chancellor's Professor and Professor of International Affairs at Carleton University and President of the World Refugee & Migration Council.
+He was a Visiting Fellow at The New Institute and a Distinguished Fellow and Director of Global Security Research at The Centre for International Governance Innovation.
+He was Co-Director of the Global Commission on Internet Governance.
 He was elected a Fellow of the Royal Society of Canada.

 Early life and education

 Hampson earned a B.A.
 (Hon.) from the University of Toronto.
 He completed an MSc.
 (Econ.) degree (with distinction) from the London School of Economics and subsequently a Ph.D. and an A. M. degree from Harvard University (both with distinction).